Integral Ecology & Sustainability

 • Hoff Academic Quad

 • The HAQ includes both the Conaton Learning Commons and the Williams College of Business building, Smith Hall.
 They were both designed from a mechanical and electrical standpoint with the same sustainable features in both projects: water efficiency, energy & atmosphere, and indoor environment quality.
 In terms of water efficiency, both buildings are designed to reduce overall water consumption by 20%.
-The faucets use flow restrictors to reduce water waste.
+The faucets use flow restrictions to reduce water waste.
 In terms of energy & atmosphere, major components of the buildings are enhanced to help save energy and therefore reduce greenhouse gases.
 This includes improved glazing for all windows, elimination of ozone depleting refrigerant from the project, using high efficiency lighting and motors, and much more.
 These enhancements help to realize a 14-17.5% reduction in overall energy consumption.
 Finally, in terms of indoor environment quality, many features are implemented: fresh air coming into the central air systems is constantly measured, there are high efficiency air filters to clean the outside air and re-circulated air, and these lead to 30% more fresh air than required by code minimum in the building.

 WELL Standards

-Xavier is committed to reducing a building's environmental impact while also enhancing occupant health and comfort.
+In addition to our goal of LEED certification, Xavier is committed to reducing a building's environmental impact while also enhancing occupant health and comfort.
 While LEED effectively evaluates environmental performance, we aim to incorporate the WELL Standard to assess and improve health and comfort within our spaces.